-The purpose of Phase III will be to further explore the benefits that could be enabled in the defence and security sector from the implementation of the European Commission’s Energy Efficiency Directive (EED), Renewable Energy Directive (RED), Energy Performance of Buildings Directive (EPBD), Directive on European Critical Infrastructures (ECI), Gas security of supply and risk preparedness (electricity) regulations, and when relevant, the overarching Regulation on the Governance of the Energy Union and Climate Action.
+Phase III will provide an opportunity to further explore the benefits that could be enabled in the defence and security sector from the implementation of the European Commission’s Energy Efficiency Directive (EED), Renewable Energy Directive (RED), Energy Performance of Buildings Directive (EPBD), Directive on European Critical Infrastructures (ECI), Regulation on Security of Gas Supply; Regulation of Risk Preparedness in the Electricity Sector, and when relevant, the Regulation on the Governance of the Energy Union and Climate Action.
+By doing so, the third phase will be highly relevant to the 2018-2020 Horizon 2020 work programme on Secure, Clean and Efficient Energy.

 To address the emerging and future challenges in the field of energy as well as to meet the expectations of the Council of the EU and the Ministries of Defence, Phase III will identify innovative and smart energy technologies such as intelligent metering system, blockchain, artificial intelligence, digitalisation, big data, sensors, energy management networks, cybersecurity, which could help lower the carbon footprint and increase the energy autonomy and operational resilience of the armed forces.